5 Business Security Camera Features You Need

 The main reason why most business owners invest in commercial security cameras in the first place is so they can visually monitor the safety and security of their business.
-After all, having security cameras has been shown to reduce crime by up to 50%—who wouldn’t want that kind of protection?
+After all, having security cameras have been shown to reduce crime by up to 50%—who wouldn’t want that kind of protection?

 However, not all business security cameras are created equal when it comes to image quality.
 You’ll see cameras with resolutions including 720p, 1080p, 1440p, and 4k.
 The “p” stands for pixels, and the more pixels a camera has, the more detail is included in the image.
 Where a 720p camera will only be able to produce vague, blurry images and recordings, a high-definition 4k camera will capture crystal-clear snapshots.

 If you value quality, then you need to pay attention to the resolution of the cameras you’re purchasing.
 Any camera below 1440p is going to rapidly degrade in quality, and 4k is the current gold standard.
 Investing in high-definition business security cameras will ensure that you can see all relevant details when you review security recordings, whether that be license plate numbers or people’s faces.

 Pan-Tilt-Zoom (PTZ) cameras give business owners and security staff increased control over what surveillance cameras monitoring.
 Just like their name implies, PTZ cameras allow the operator or viewer to remotely manipulate them and pan (move camera side to side to take in a wider view), tilt (change the camera’s angle on the vertical axis), and zoom in or out to focus on certain images.

 PTZ cameras can cover a much wider area than fixed security cameras, although they do require someone to operate them if you want to maximize their capabilities.
 Most business can benefit from getting at least a few business security cameras with this feature since it provides an additional way for owners to keep a close eye on the security of their business.